-Check out the TAOFit Method Movement Mentorship.
+Check out the TAOFit Method on Patreon and join our Movement Mentorship.
 For as little as $3/month, you will gain access to a library of classes, workshops, movement snacks, and personalized TAOFit Method coaching to help change your relationship with pain and your body.

 This Move Minute is all about improving your vestibular balance skills.
 Considering that one in three adults over 65 falls each year, and falling is one of the leading causes of death or disability for older populations, balancing is a hugely important movement and life skill to work on.